Filip303/Trading/README.md

 # Trading
-Some strategies that I thought in the past
+Some strategies that I thought in the past.
+These strategies DO NOT REPRESENT ANY FINANCIAL ADVISE!!!ª!